TruptiRadadiya/nosql-challenge/README.md

 2. High-Rated Establishments in London:

-   - I found establishments in London with a 'RatingValue' of 4 or higher.
+   - I found establishments in London with a `RatingValue` of 4 or higher.
    - The search used a regular expression to accommodate various names for the London Local Authority.
    - The query identified 34 establishments meeting the criteria, with details displayed in a DataFrame.

 3. Top Establishments Near "Penang Flavours":

-   - I identified the top 5 establishments with a 'RatingValue' of 5, sorted by the lowest hygiene score, near "Penang Flavours".
+   - I identified the top 5 establishments with a `RatingValue` of 5, sorted by the lowest hygiene score, near "Penang Flavours".
    - The nearest locations were determined by comparing geocode coordinates within 0.01 degrees of latitude and longitude.
    - The results showed 5 establishments meeting these criteria, displayed in a DataFrame.